 Before you start choosing the best communication channels for your brand, first define your ideal customer.
 Ask yourself where your customers are, how they come into contact with your brand and what they have to do to decide on your product?

-This is your starting point and never ever should be overlooked.
+This is your starting point for brand communication strategy, and never ever should be overlooked.
 Your marketing communication must be tailored to your customers needs and you cannot do it, if you don’t know who your potential customers are.

 The following can help you identify and define the different customer personas: